paulkapust/dimcollapse-video/README.md

 ## Visualization

-Make us of the following script to obtain Singular Value and Cumulative Explained Variance plots for the previously computed feature representations and/or embeddings.
+Make use of the following script to obtain Singular Value and Cumulative Explained Variance plots for the previously computed feature representations and/or embeddings.
 <p align="center">
   <img width="700" alt="spectrum" src="figures/video_simclr_moco_swav_k400.png">
 </p>